-What Not Say #11: “When Are You Going To Lose The Baby Weight?”
+Not Saying To New Mothers #11: “When Are You Going To Lose The Baby Weight?”

 There are few people in the world more conscious of how their body has changed than a woman after giving birth.
 Pregnancy does incredible things to your body, some amazing, and some downright weird.

 Most of the time, these changes become less noticeable over time and while her body is never the same, your partner will find herself getting used to this new normal.

 But there is a period of adjustment, especially in the first year, when tiredness, hormones and lack of self esteem can make her very sensitive to how she looks.
 She is not the same person she was before she became pregnant.
 Pointing out these changes in a negative way can be hurtful and very harmful.

 Support her efforts to feel good about herself in a positive and healthy way.
 If she wants to start gentle exercise, join her (but don’t badger her).
 If she’s struggling to eat healthy, make her delicious and healthy meals and don’t bring home bags of crisps.